Coding-Void/Extreme-Golfing/README.md

 1. Go to the main repository
 2. Click on the File "Builds"
 3. Click on the "Windows x86.zip" file
 4. Click on the "View Raw" Button.
-This will prompt you to save "Windows x86" to your computer.
+This will prompt you to save "Windows x86" as a zipped file to your computer.
 5. Extrace all from the zipped file
-6. Click on the "EXTREME GOLFING" application
+6. Click on the "EXTREME GOLFING" application from the unzipped "Windows x86" folder